Edgar Mittelholzer

-Edgar Austin Mittelholzer (16 December 1909 – 5 May 1965) was a Guyanese novelist, the earliest novelist from the West Indian region to establish himself in Europe and gain a significant European readership.
-Mittelholzer, who earned his living almost exclusively by writing fiction, is considered the first professional novelist to come out of the English-speaking Caribbean.
-His novels include characters and situations from a variety of places within the Caribbean, and range in time from the early period of European settlement to the 20th century.
+Edgar Austin Mittelholzer (16 December 1909 – 6 May 1965) was a Guyanese novelist.
+He is the earliest professional novelist from the English-speaking Caribbean.
+He was able to develop a readership in Europe and North America, as well as the Caribbean; and established himself in London, where he lived almost exclusively by writing fiction.
+He was considered in 1979 as "the most prolific novelist to be produced by the Caribbean".

+Mittelholzer's novels include characters and situations from a variety of places within the Caribbean, and range in time from the early period of European settlement to the 20th century.
 They feature a cross-section of ethnic groups and social classes, dealing with subjects of historical, political, psychological, and moral interest.
+Though his work had been out of print since the 1980s, modern readers and writers have noted that his work has experienced a revival and critical reassessment since it began to be reissued in 2007.

-Mittelholzer is "certainly the most prolific novelist to be produced by the Caribbean".
-Mittelholzer committed suicide in England in 1965.
+Mittelholzer committed suicide by self-immolation in England in 1965.

-Biography

 Early life

-Born in New Amsterdam, British Guiana (later Guyana), the country's second largest town, Edgar Mittelholzer was the second son of William Austin Mittelholzer, a commercial clerk, and his wife Rosamond Mabel, née Leblanc.
-Of mixed descent, he had forebears from Switzerland, France, Great Britain and Africa.
-He was educated at Berbice High School, and at an early age seems to have reacted against his middle-class colonial environment.
+Born in New Amsterdam, British Guiana (later Guyana), Edgar Mittelholzer was the second son of William Austin Mittelholzer, a commercial clerk; and his wife Rosamond Mabel, née Leblanc, from Martinique.
+Born into a mixed but white-passing middle class family (his forebears were Swiss-German, French, British, and African Caribbean), Mittelholzer was singled out as "swarthy" and called "the Dark One" for his olive complexion.
+He was educated at Berbice High School, and at an early age seems to have reacted against his colonial Guyanese environment.
 He worked at various menial jobs while beginning to write and publish his work locally, his first publication being Creole Chips (1937).

 The publication of his book Corentyne Thunder signalled the birth of the novel in Guyana.
 It was written in 1938 when Mittelholzer was aged 29, living and working at odd jobs in New Amsterdam.
 The manuscript was sent to England and had a perilous existence until finally it found a publisher, Eyre & Spottiswoode, in 1941.
+James Ferguson has described it as "a groundbreaking novel of racial tension and passion set in rural Guyana".
+Writing on the book, Sandra Lewis Williams compares Mittelholzer to Jean Rhys and Wilson Harris, and notes both the environmental and colonial concerns in the novel.

 In December 1941, Mittelholzer left Guyana for Trinidad as a recruit in the Trinidad Royal Volunteer Naval Reserve (TRVNR) during the Second World War.
 He recalled his service in the TRVNR as "one of the blackest and most unpleasant interludes" in his life.
-Discharged on medical grounds in August 1942, he decided to make Trinidad his home, having married a Trinidadian, Roma Halfhide, in March 1942.
+Discharged on medical grounds in August 1942, he married Trinidadian Roma Halfhide in March 1942.
+He later left Trinidad in 1948, coming to England with his wife and daughter.